-- A show, alone, below, promote

-- B come, become, welcome, some

 - C embolden, encourage, foster, support

 - D got, not, forgot, blot, thought

-5. Denote the exceptions to the ea-digraph sound value in the following words:
+- 5. Denote the exceptions to the ea-digraph sound value in the following words:

 - A altitude, height, eight tail

 - B bear, pear, there, where

 - C break, steak, great

 - D creak, dread, dream, drear

-6. Define the quality of ME short vowel o in ModE in the following words:
+- 6. Define the quality of ME short vowel o in ModE in the following words:

 - A above, honey, tongue, wonder

 - B who, lose, move, whom

 - C don't, won't, shouldn't, wouldn't

 - D coup, group, rouge, soup

 - 7. Identify the lengthening of ME a before voiceless fricatives in the following words:

 - A alphabet, alto, altitude, aptitude

 - B aghast, cast, task, staff, raft

 - C small, tall, wall, walk, talk

 - D wander, what, swallow, wasp

-8. Define the quality of ME \mathbf{a} under the influence of labial consonants in the following words:
+- 8. Define the quality of ME a under the influence of labial consonants in the following words:

 - A wag, pat, back, hand

 - B want, wand, wash, was

 - C base, chaste, haste, paste

 - D father, mother, rather, another

 - 9. Identify the loss of consonants in the following words:

 - A desert, exact, though, that

 - B pull, put, butcher, push

 - C swagger, quality, quantity

 - D comb, hymn, solemn, tomb

 - 10. The present-day system of vowels should be regarded as something:

 - A final and permanent

 - B constant and decisive

 - C determined and invariable

 - D continuing and durative

-III.
+- III.
 Matching: Match each of the following linguistic terms or words with the correct meaning.

-- 1. Phonetic changes, especially those after the fixation of spelling in 1476 - 2.
-Two or more sounds may coincide in one phoneme - 3.
-Sounds which at one time belonged to one phoneme and were represented by one and the same graphic symbol ...
+- 1. Phonetic changes, especially those after the fixation of spelling in 1476 ...

+- 2. Two or more sounds may coincide in one phoneme ...

+- 3. Sounds which at one time belonged to one phoneme and were represented by one and the same graphic symbol ....

+- 4. The loss of a sound makes its graphic symbol silent in those positions where the lost sound occurred ...

+- 5. The silent e was added in some words ...